 Every year, Arches Academy puts on a school musical.
-Shows such as Seussical, Aladdin, and this year, The Wizard of Oz.
-Whether backstage or center stage, every single student at Arches Academy is involved, from our oldest 9th graders all the way down to our three-year-old preschool students.
+Shows such as Seussical, Aladdin, and this year, Beauty and the Beast.
+Whether backstage or center stage, every single student at Arches Academy is involved, from our oldest grade all the way down to our three-year-old preschool students.

 The school musical is a huge endeavor, combining the herculean efforts of students, faculty, admin, parents, and other volunteers.
 Putting together a show doesn’t mean just learning a few songs and some dance steps.
 It includes blocking, set designing and building, lighting design, costume creation, make-up, backstage management, and more.
 Blood, sweat, and occasionally even tears (especially when it’s done and kids want to do one more show), go into creating the most spectacular school musical we can create.

 So why do it?
 Why put in all this effort?
 Here are a few of the reasons why an all-school musical is part of an Arches Academy education:

 An unequalled opportunity for school synergy.
 Over a hundred students and many moving parts must coordinate together to create a successful school play.
 Every single student, plus faculty and parents, all contribute and work together to create the show.
 Students work closely with other students that they may not have worked with closely before.
 Parents and teachers get to know each other and the students in new ways.
 The school play, perhaps more than anything else, is the perfect demonstration to the students that each participant doing their part and contributing to the whole creates something more amazing than they could have created alone.